ulyweb/xrp/README.md

 * **Security:**
   * **Account Security:** When you create your accounts on Coinbase, Robinhood, or Uphold, make sure to enable 2-factor authentication (2FA).
 This adds an extra layer of security by requiring a code from an authenticator app on your phone in addition to your password.
 Don't rely just on SMS or email verification – use an authenticator app like Google Authenticator or Authy.
 This makes your account much more secure because you control the codes.
-  * **Crypto Storage:** It's totally fine to keep your XRP on Coinbase when you're just starting out, especially if you have less than $500 worth.
+  * **Crypto Storage:** It's totally fine to keep your XRP on Coinbase, Robinhood and Upload when you're just starting out, especially if you have less than $500 worth.
 But, if you buy more and your investment goes over $500, you want to keep it safer.
     * **Xaman App:** The Xaman Wallet app is a self-custody wallet, which means you'll have full control over your XRP.
 It's like putting your money in a secure bank account that only you have the key to.
     * **Even Better \- Cold Wallets:** For even stronger security, consider a "cold wallet" like the Tangem card.
 These wallets store your crypto completely offline, making them super secure from hackers.
 You can get a Tangem card here: [TangemCARD](https://redirect.sale/tangem/?promocode=8PWWLW)
     * Here's why using a self-custody wallet (like Xaman or a cold wallet Tangem) is important: